BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 Rather fire up the experimental instance of Visual Studio with Blackbird.sln remaining open and test within the experimental instance.
 If you have successfully built Blackbird.sln you won't need to install the vsix.
 VS will automatically detect it in the experimental instance.</br>
 To fire up an experimental instance of Visual Studio create a shortcut of Visual Studio with the experimental suffix. eg. `"C:\Program Files\Microsoft Visual Studio\2022\Enterprise\Common7\IDE\devenv.exe" /RootSuffix Exp`

-## Misc

-BlackbirdSql.Data.DslClient.dll, EntityFramework.BlackbirdSql.dll and BlackbirdSql.EntityFrameworkCore.dll (Blackbird[Experimental]) were for initial debugging purposes only in order to have full control over the client and modify it where necessary.

 ## Extended Description

-The DDEX 2.0 package, BlackbirdSql.VisualStudio.Ddex is click and go using VSIX and autoload, and requires no additional setup either in the app.config, csproj or machine.config.</br>
+BlackbirdSql.VisualStudio.Ddex is DDEX 2.0 compliant and is click and go using VSIX and autoload, and requires no additional setup either in the app.config, csproj or machine.config.</br>

 If the option is enabled there will be a once-off validation of a solution's projects' app.config's and edmx models.
 Legacy edmx models won't work with Firebird's latest EntityFramework version so an update is required.</br>
 This is a once off validation on each `existing` solution the first time it is opened after installing the VSIX.
 If the app.config is open or any edmx models are open you will need to close them first and then reopen your solution for the once-off validation to complete.

 If the option is enabled and you add Firebird.Data.FirebirdClient or EntityFramework.Firebird to a project it will be validated and the app.config updated correctly if required.
 If the app.config is open the update will be skipped and you will need to reopen your solution for the validation to complete.

-__Note:__ For the debug build the once-off validation flags are not persistent between loads of solutions and are repeated.
+__Note:__ For the debug build the once-off validation flags are not persistent between loads of solutions and are repeated, which will place the solution into and unsaved state.
+You can disable the validation process in Visual Studio's options.

 The intention is to maintain a small footprint.
 We're not going to start altering VS menus and taking over your Visual Studio IDE workspace.
 It is a data source UI provider for Firebird and the benchmark is the SqlServer provider, so whatever UI functionality is available for SqlServer is on the todo list for Firebird provided it does not directly interfere with the developer's active UI.